 The prison service outsources the management of the facilities to private companies, either partially or fully

-The Prison Service is a centralised administration.
+The prison system is managed by a centralised administration.

-The applicable detention regimes are:
+The different detention regimes are:

-- juvenile offenders
+- juvenile correctional facilities

 Total number of prison facilities